Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

     >>> print(pspec.theta2D, pspec.theta2D_err)  # doctest: +SKIP
     (1.1364954648370515, 0.09436799399259721)

 .. this description of bootstrapping doesn't make sense to me.
 Are you really adding the residuals to the input data?
 I think you're actually adding resampled residuals (randomized residuals) to the *model*, based on what I read in `TurbuStat.fitting_utils.residual_bootstrap`.
 Maybe I'm wrong, though, since I don't know what 'wendog' is.

 The slope is moderately steeper than in the 1D model, but within the respective uncertainty ranges.
 By default, the parameter uncertainties for the 2D model are determined by a bootstrap.
 After fitting the model, the residuals are added back to the data, and re-fit some number of times (the default is 100).
 The bootstrap estimation is enabled by the `bootstrap` keyword in `~turbustat.statistics.PowerSpectrum.fit_2Dpspec` and the number of iterations is set with `niters` (the default is 100).
 These can be set in `~turbustat.statistics.PowerSpectrum.run` by passing a keyword dictionary to `fit_2D_kwargs` (e.g., `fit_2D_kwargs={'bootstrap': False}`).
 The other parameters are the ellipticity, which is bounded between 0 and 1 (with 1 being circular), and theta, the angle between the x-axis and the semi-major axis of the ellipse.
 Theta is bounded between 0 and :math:`\pi`.
-The example 2D power spectrum here is moderately anisotropic.
+The 2D power spectrum here is moderately anisotropic.

-Breaks in the power-law behaviour in observations (and higher-resolution simulations) can result from differences in the physical processes dominating at those scales.
+Breaks in the power-law behaviour in observations (and higher-resolution simulations) can result from differences in the physical processes dominating at those scales (e.g., `Swift & Welch 2008 <https://ui.adsabs.harvard.edu/#abs/2008ApJS..174..202S/abstract>`_).
 To capture this behaviour, `PowerSpectrum` can be passed a break point to enable fitting with a segmented linear model (`~turbustat.statistics.Lm_Seg`):

     >>> pspec = PowerSpectrum(moment0, distance=250 * u.pc)  # doctest: +SKIP
     >>> pspec.run(verbose=True, xunit=u.pc**-1, low_cut=0.02 / u.pix, high_cut=0.4 / u.pix,